Bergen County Juvenile Lawyer Scott Gorman

 Contact Scott Gorman to Discuss Your Child’s Defense

-If your child is charged is accused of having committed a criminal offense, call juvenile defense attorney Scott Gorman right away.
 For many years, Scott has helped Bergen County juveniles avoid adjudications of delinquency and the significant penalties that can result from them.
 Scott will get to know you and your family and understand your child’s needs.
 Next, he will develop a strategy to maximize the likelihood of a positive resolution.
 Scott will use his unique combination of compassion, skill, and diligence to effectively represent your child.
+His goal will be to obtain the best outcome for your child, so contact our office today to get started.